Dekirai/MultiPresence/Placeholders/Pangya Reborn.md

 |{maxholes}|Shows the amount of holes to be played|Ingame, Waiting|
 |{score}|Shows your current score|Tourney|
 |{map_icon_name}|Icon name of the current course, to be used with Large/Smallasset|Ingame, Waiting|

+# Pre-made icons for Large-/Smallasset
+**Do not use them with {}**

+logo = Game logo
+playing = playing icon, intentioned for being ingame waiting = waiting icon, intentioned for waiting in a room